KoljaB/Linguflex/docs/home.md

 # Home Assistant Module for Linguflex

-The Home Assistant module for Linguflex interfaces with your Home Assistant server, allowing for seamless interaction and control of various entities within your smart home ecosystem.
+The Home Assistant module for Linguflex interacts with your Home Assistant server, allowing for access to your smart home ecosystem.

 ## Contents